 We have a staff of professionals and current students who live off campus and know what it takes to transition to off campus living.

-Associate Dean of Students, Off Campus Student Life and Community Engagement
+Senior Director, Off Campus Student Life and Community Engagement

 I grew up on Cape Cod, working in my family’s lawn, garden, and marine business from a young age.
 I earned a BS in Healthcare Administration from the University of New Hampshire and both a MS and PhD in Public Health from UMass Amherst.

 As Associate Dean, I lead Off Campus Student Life, providing support, programming, resources, trainings, and social events for campus community members who live in area neighborhoods.
 I create opportunities for community outreach, foster student engagement in the community, and maintain liaison relationships with town officials, landlords, residents and university staff.
 I enjoy developing innovative peer mobilization and other community-led initiatives, such as Walk This Way, Team Positive Presence, and the Watch for Me Campaign, and working with diverse groups of stakeholders to promote campus safety, civility, UMass pride, and community involvement.